Nikolay-Lysenko/sinethesizer/README.md

 ## Overview

-It is an extendable virtual synthesizer that is targeted to support automated music creation.
+It is a virtual analog synthesizer that provides a flexible way to create new digital instruments with their own timbres.